inspec/inspec/docs/resources.rst

 .. code-block:: ruby

-   describe host('example.com', port: 80, proto: 'udp') do
+   describe host('example.com', port: 80, proto: 'tcp') do
      it { should be_reachable }
    end